 We encourage both leaseholders and recreational users to show respect for each other and the land.
 If there is a disagreement between the leaseholder and the recreational user, either party may contact

-Lands staff may then discuss the concern with both the leaseholder and the recreational user to find a solution.
+The Agrologist will then discuss the concern with both the leaseholder and the recreational user to find a solution.
 Often this type of communication and/or mediation can help to resolve any issues.
-If agreement cannot be reached, a dispute resolution process is available to both parties, through a local settlement officer.
-The process is designed to be informal and flexible, with the goal of resolving the issue quickly and effectively.
+If

 What is a "local settlement officer" and how do I reach one?

 This is a new role created under the legislation to address issues on recreational access.
 The position will be filled with current government staff who will be trained in dispute resolution.

 Who does the leaseholder call if somebody comes on the lease without contacting the leaseholder first?

-If the leaseholder wants to clarify the intent of the regulations or the legislation, contact Lands.
 If, however, there is any threat of violence, call the RCMP immediately.
+If the leaseholder wants to clarify the intent of the regulations or the legislation, contact their local agrologist.

 What are the penalties for contravening the new legislation?

 The focus will be on providing information to leaseholders and recreational users to encourage respect and cooperation.
 Recreational users or leaseholders who contravene provisions related to recreational